 This bill introduces new regulations concerning the hunting of migratory waterfowl in Kansas, specifically prohibiting nonresidents from hunting these birds during the established hunting season except on Sundays, Mondays, and Tuesdays.
-The restrictions apply to various lands and waters, including those managed by the state and federal agencies, while exempting designated walk-in hunting access areas, navigable rivers, and the conservation order for light geese season.
+The restrictions apply to various lands and waters, including those managed by the state, federal agencies, and specific reservoirs.
+However, exceptions are made for designated walk-in hunting access areas, navigable rivers in Kansas, and the conservation order for light geese season.
 Additionally, the bill proposes a reduction in fees for migratory waterfowl habitat stamps and amends existing statutes related to hunting regulations.

 Statutes affected: